ShepherdJerred/rsi-hackathon-2016/README.md

 # rsi-hackathon-2016
-This is our winning project for the Rural Sourcing Inc. Hackathon in Jonesboro, AR.
+This is our first-place winning project for the Rural Sourcing Inc. Hackathon in Jonesboro, AR.

 It's a simple redesign of their past website, images belong to the respective owners.
-The requirements and final product can be found under releases.
+The requirements and final product can be found under releases, the .jar file is runnable, and will startup a web server which can be accessed through a web browser.
 We had four hours to create this.

+It was created from scratch, and uses the Pure.css framework, the Java Spark framework, and the Thymeleaf HTML templating engine.
+The

 Our team consisted of
  * Jerred Shepherd (Created website)